Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Introduction

 This paper is organized as follows.
 In \cref{sec:KdV5}, we introduce a generalization of KdV5 as our motivating example.
-In \cref{sec:setup}, we set up the problem of interest in general terms as a Hamiltonian system which is reversible and translation invariant, for which KdV5 is a special case.
+In \cref{sec:setup}, we set up the problem of interest in general terms as a Hamiltonian system in $2m$ dimensions which is reversible and translation invariant, for which KdV5 (corresponding to $m=2$) is a special case.
+We also comment on extensions to higher order models, for which $m>2$.
 We then present the main results of this paper, which concern the existence (\cref{sec:perexist}) and spectrum (\cref{sec:perstab}) of periodic multi-pulse solutions.
 This is then applied to the periodic single pulse and the periodic double pulse.
-In particular, we prove that Krein bubbles occur and give a formula for their radius in terms of fundamental constants associated with the system.
-In \cref{sec:numerics}, we present numerical results which provide verification for our theoretical work.
+In particular, we prove that Krein bubbles occur, and we give a formula for their radius in terms of fundamental constants associated with the system.
+In \cref{sec:numerics}, we present numerical results which provide verification for our theoretical work, including timestepping simulations to demonstrate the dynamical consequence of the Krein bubble.
 The next sections contain proofs of the main results, after which we discuss our findings in \cref{sec:conclusions} and offer some directions for future work.